 As mentioned earlier, a final very strong feature of JPS is that it has priority placement at the very popular and sought-after GEMS Jumeirah College.
 Applications to JC are required and an entrance examination taken, however "the majority of the children from GEMS Jumeirah Primary School do accept places at GEMS Jumeirah College".

-Note: JPS is, like many tier one primaries, currently over subscribed.
-However, this does not mean that an application is not worthwhile.
+Note: JPS is, like many tier one primaries, almost at capacity.
+However, we have been informed that there are places at various year groups throughout the school, and this does mean that an application is worthwhile.
 Turnover over the summer holidays, and indeed, throughout the year, means that places can and do become available at short notice.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.